RyanTanYiWei/InterviewCoast/index.md

 ## Monitoring and Evaluation
 <img width="100%" src="diagrams/learning.JPG">
-*Interpretation of Social Learning based on Monitoring and Evaluation practices as told by the interviewee*
+*Diagram: Interpretation of Social Learning based on Monitoring and Evaluation practices as told by the interviewee*

 **Moving on, I would like to know more about Monitoring and Evaluation and how is it typically conducted in coastal projects.** On the very basic development project level, we have environmental management and monitoring plans (EMMPs).
 So, where there is a development, there'll be a monitoring and management to make sure that there is no there is no damage to the environment as predicted by the EIA.
 So, everything is going to plan, right.
 But if you're talking about like much larger kind of evaluation of big scale projects, I feel even if they do, they don't share it.
 Unless it's a success story, if you get what I mean.